Shikiiii/aes-visualizer/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to improve this visualizer or add decryption support, feel free to fork and open a pull request.
+If you'd like to improve this visualizer, feel free to fork and open a pull request.

 # 👤 Author